ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 {: #archi title="Architecture for Pub/Sub with Authorization Server and Key Distribution Center"}
 {: artwork-align="center"}

 All communications between the involved entities MUST be secured.
-This profile expects the establishment of a secure connection between a Client and Broker, using an ACE transport profile such as for DTLS {{RFC9202}} or OSCORE {{RFC9203}} (A and C).
+This profile expects the establishment of a secure association between a Client and Broker, using an ACE transport profile such as for DTLS {{RFC9202}} or OSCORE {{RFC9203}} (A and C).
 Once the client establishes a secure association with KDC with the help of AS, it can request to join the security groups of its pub/sub topics (A and B), and  can communicate securely with the other group members, using the keying material provided by the KDC.

-(C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure connection with the Broker.
+(C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure association with the Broker.
 Depending on the Information received in (A), the connection set-up may involve, for example, a DTLS handshake, or other protocols.
 Depending on the application, the set up phase may be skipped: for example, if OSCORE is used directly.

 In addition, this document describes an Optional Discovery though Broker (O), where an anonymous Clients MAY discover the topic categories, topics resources, the AS and the KDC from the Broker.

 It must be noted that Clients maintain two different security associations.
-On the one hand, the Publisher and the Subscriber clients have a security association with the Broker, which, as the ACE RS, verifies that the Clients are authorized (Security Association 1).
-On the other hand, the Publisher has a security association with the Subscriber, to protect the publication content (Security Association 2) while sending it through the broker.
+On the one hand, the Publisher and the Subscriber clients have a security association with the Broker, which, as the ACE RS, verifies that the Clients are authorized to publish and/or subscribe on a certain set of topics at the broker (Security Association 1).
+On the other hand, with respect to each topic, all the Publisher and Subscribers for that topic have a common, group security association, through which the published content sent through the broker is protected end-to-end (Security Association 2).
 The Security Association 1 is set up using AS and a transport profile of {{RFC9200}}, the Security Association 2 is set up using AS, KDC and {{I-D.ietf-ace-key-groupcomm}}.

 Given that the publication content is protected, the Broker MAY accept unauthorised Subscribers.
 In this case, the Subscriber client MAY skip setting up Security Association 1 with the Broker and connect to it as an anonymous client to subscribe to topics of interest at the Broker.